All Episodes

 But you can't trust the Democrats.

-Well, we returned to the commentary.
+Well, we returned to the common thing.

-I well I'll never vote for that as long as there's federal money in there.
+I'll never vote for that as long as there's federal money in there.

 Yep.

-You keep that passion, absolutely, and Al, thank you very, very, very, very much.
+Al, thank you very, very, very, very much.

-I find I've had this conversation a ton of times.
+I've had this conversation a ton of times.

-Absolutely we need to fight back.
+Absolutely, we need to fight back.

-We don't have to be as ugly as they are, we don't have to trash them, we don't have to uh take the low road.
+We don't have to be as ugly as they are.

 The high road is a good place to be.

-It's a good place to be, and there's just a there's a more valid path to victory along the high road than there will ever be in the gutters where much of the left fights its battles, calling us Nazis, calling us racists, calling us uh, you know, whatever whatever they choose to call us when they just don't want to take us on on the issues.
+And there's a more valid path to victory along the high road than there will ever be in the gutters where much of the left fights its battles, calling us Nazis, calling us racists, calling us whatever they choose to call us when they just don't want to take us on on the issues.

 We are in Ventura, California.

-Dale, Mark Davis in for Rush.
+Dale, Mark Davis in Faraj, how are you doing?

 Mark, thank you for taking my call.